 Preparations for Bilkent University had begun as early as 1967, with the purchase of a large tract of land to the west of Ankara.
 In the late 1970s and early 1980s the above mentioned foundations undertook construction, on the future site of Bilkent, of the buildings which now house administrative offices, the Faculty of Engineering, and the library.
 Construction of residences for academic staff, cafeterias, student dormitories, the Student Union building and various academic buildings followed in rapid succession.

-Currently there are about 12,000 students in nine faculties, two four-year professional schools and three two-year vocational schools.
+Currently there are about 12,500 students in nine faculties, two four-year professional schools and three two-year vocational schools.
 Among them are foreign students from different countries.
-With funds from the endowments provided by the founder, the university each year awards full scholarships to over 2,500 students of high academic achievement.
+With funds from the endowments provided by the founder, the university each year awards scholarships to 45% of the student body.

 From the outset, the design of the university structure provided for student union representatives to be voting members of the administrative committees of various schools, as well as of the University Senate.
 Beginning in the second year of instruction, the practice of student evaluation of courses and instructors, at the time not a common practice in Turkey, was instituted.